shrrynsh/shrrynsh.github.io/README.md

 Tessera features three main components: two side panels and a central content area.
 The theme is highly modular, allowing you to easily customize any component by overriding the `_includes`.

+## Example:

+See [Tessera example page](https://itszariep.github.io/Tessera) for a vanilla example, or [My blog](https://itszariep.github.io/) (in Spanish) for a version with modification and real use case

 ## Installation

 Add this line to your Jekyll site's `Gemfile`: